Table of Contents

 The condition of residence hall rooms and campus apartments are assessed by Residence Life staff prior to student occupancy and documented on a Room Condition Form.
 Students are provided with the opportunity to review the Room Condition Form and may make necessary adjustments for a period of time following check-in.
 Students who make no changes during the allotted time period agree to the form in its entirety.

 During occupancy, personal construction of any kind (i.e., shelves, lofts, platform beds and similar items) is prohibited.
-Residents may not drill holes or permanently attach any objects to walls, floors, ceilings or doors.
+Residents may not drill holes or permanently attach any objects to furniture, walls, floors, ceilings or doors.

 Residents are expected to return their rooms/apartments to their original conditions upon departure.
 Prior to the close of the academic year, students will be provided with detailed information concerning expectations for the condition of their room/apartment and building common areas at the time of departure.
 After check-out, rooms/apartments will be evaluated against information contained in the Room Condition Form.
 Occupants will be held individually or jointly responsible for unauthorized changes, damages or missing furniture that were not specified on the original Room Condition Form.